sundharm/restapi_bookstore/README.md

 The application will now run and listen at localhost:8080

-The APIs can be tested using Swagger at
+The APIs can be tested using Swagger at  (Please check README.docx for more details)
     http://localhost:8080/swagger-ui.html